 Before 1860, the square was called Piazza Sant’Agostino, after the Church of Sant’Agostino built in 1448 on the eastern side of the square, now deconsecrated and serving as a public library.

 Another religious building located in Piazza IX Aprile is the Church of San Giuseppe, built in the 17th century.
 The church represents a beautiful example of Sicilian Baroque.
 Of great beauty is the double staircase located in front of the entrance.

 The most important building in the square is certainly the clock tower Torre dell’Orologio, originally built in the 12th century, but repeatedly destroyed and rebuilt over time.

 HOW TO GET THERE

-Because Corso Umberto is a pedestrian street, you can get to Piazza IX Aprile only on foot.
+Because Corso Umberto is a pedestrian street, you can reach Piazza IX Aprile only on foot.
 The square is located about 450 meters away from Porta Messina, the limit of the pedestrian zone.
-For the precise directions, use the map below.
+For precise directions, use the map below.

-From the square, through Porta di Mezzo, upon which stands the Clock Tower, you can get to the oldest part of Taormina and the Piazza del Duomo.
+From the square, through Porta di Mezzo, upon which stands the Clock Tower, you can get to the oldest part of Taormina and to Piazza del Duomo.